Odonata Winery; A Great Place to Taste Wine in Salinas

 After tasting wine in Monterey County you should plan a stop to smell the roses!

 Literally.
-Only a short distance away in Santa Cruz, you can subject yourself to a once in a lifetime experience that is pretty magical for all of your senses!
+Only a short distance away in Santa Cruz, you can find a once in a lifetime experience that is pretty magical for all of your senses!

 Living museum or epic rose garden?
 You be the judge.
 Roses of Yesterday and Today is preserving ancient horticultural history, petal by petal.
 Quite literally.